 ODFW also often will stock another couple of batches of rainbow trout up here in the early fall, likely in September and/or October, and fishing at Detroit Lake that time of year can be quite good and the weather pleasant.

-Do expect the water level to be down after a long summer of withdrawals and heading into the flood-control season, and in truly poor water years like 2015 there can be limits to boat access.
+Do expect the water level to be down after a long summer of withdrawals and heading into the flood-control season, and in truly poor water years there can be limits to boat access.

 Where to Catch Trout at Detroit Lake

 Detroit is beloved by boaters, who often troll lures or bait and lure combinations, often behind flashers or dodgers to attract fish.